Skip to content

 • Access live issue data and Seer analysis directly from your IDE or AI agentic workflow

-How Sentry Seer and MCP Will Solve This Problem
+How Seer and MCP Will Help Us

 Enhanced Debugging with Sentry MCP Server